devopsdays/devopsdays-web/README.md

 Here are the steps to follow to get going as an DevOpsDays content contributor (or heck, even a code contributor)

 1. Install [Hugo](http://gohugo.io)
-2. Clone this repo
+2. Fork this repo
 3. If you want to fire up a local copy to see your changes as you go, enter this command `hugo server -w --baseUrl="http://localhost:1313"`
 4. The `--baseUrl` flag is kind of flaky, so a good solution is to change the `config.toml` file to point to `localhost` before starting `hugo server -w`.
 DO NOT COMMIT THIS CHANGED FILE BACK TO GITHUB.
 Just exclude it for now.
 We don't add it to `.gitignore` because we might need to muck with that file...although once everything is stable we might do this for safety.
 4. You probably want to do the previous thing in another pane/window, as it needs to keep running.
 The -w watches for any changes and rebuilds on the fly.
-4. Before you make any changes, create a new branch, i.e., `git checkout -b mattstratton/fix-that-thing`
+4. Before you make any changes, create a new branch, i.e., `git checkout -b fix-that-thing`
 5. Make your changes, test them locally, then push that branch up to origin (`git push origin BRANCHNAME`)
 6. Submit a pull request from the branch you just pushed
 7. Ideally, this will be reviewed by someone else, but if you have commit bit on this repo and feel bold, approve it yourself :)